FRC1740/Swerve2024/README.md

 ```java
 int angleForDPad = 0
 ```
+Generally, because the robot is so complex, abbreviating is frowned apon, however there are many exceptions.
 * Subsystem Files
 Files should be in PascalCase rather than camelCase, to denote importance.
 * Local subsystem refrenences